On the structure of dg categories of relative singularities: Preliminaries

-Consider the ordinary category $\dgcat$ of small $A$-linear dg-categories together with $A$-linear dg-functors.
-Recall that a dg-functor is a Dwyer-Kan (DK for short) is a dg-functor which induces quasi-isomorphisms on the hom-complexes and such that the functor induced on the homotopy categories is essentially surjective.
-It is a crucial fact in the theory of dg-categories the existence of a combinatorial model category structure on $\dgcat$ whose weak equivalences are exactly DK-equivalences (see \cite{tab05}).
-The underlying $\oo$-category of this model category is the $\oo$-localization of $\dgcat$ with respect to the class of DK-equivalences.
+Consider the ordinary category $\dgcat$ of small $A$-linear dg categories together with $A$-linear dg functors.
+Recall that a quasi-equivalence is a dg functor which induces quasi-isomorphisms on the hom complexes and such that the functor induced on the homotopy categories is essentially surjective.
+A crucial fact in the theory of dg categories is the existence of a cofibrantly generated model category structure on $\dgcat$ whose weak equivalences are exactly quasi-equivalences (see \cite{tab05}).
+The underlying $\oo$-category of this model category is the $\oo$-localization of $\dgcat$ with respect to the class of quasi-equivalences.
 We will denote this $\oo$-category by $\dgcatdk$.

-Another crucial class of dg-functors is that of Morita-equivalences: a dg-functor $T\rightarrow T'$ is a Morita equivalence if it induces a DK-equivalence on the associated derived categories of perfect dg-modules.
-The class of DK-equivalences is contained in that of Morita equivalences.
-Therefore, using the theory of Bausfield localizations we can enrich $\dgcat$ with a combinatorial model category structure where weak-equivalences are precisely Morita-equivalences.
+Another crucial class of dg functors is that of Morita equivalences: a dg functor $T\rightarrow T'$ is a Morita equivalence if it induces a quasi-equivalence on the associated derived categories of perfect dg modules.
+The class of quasi-equivalences is contained in that of Morita equivalences.
+Therefore, using the theory of Bousfield localizations we can enrich $\dgcat$ with a cofibrantly generated model category structure where weak equivalences are precisely Morita equivalences.
 The underlying $\oo$-category, that we will label $\dgcatm$, coincides with the $\oo$-localization of $\dgcat$ with respect to Morita equivalences.
 In particular we have the following couple of composable $\oo$-functors;